Research Code Academy Bootcamp · Cohort 1 · 2026

 Built & Tested

 Students build a working prototype and validate it with real users.
-You may be invited to participate in the testing process.
+Submitters may be invited to participate in the testing process.

 06